hlxsites/mammotome/docs/section-metadata.md

 # Usage

+A Section is represented by a leading `---` and a trailing `---`.
+The Section Metadata Table is being added at the end of the section.
-Section Metadata allows the author to add two parameters to a section table with the following attributes (1st column):
+Section Metadata allows the author to add two parameters to a section table with the following attributes (1st column)

+`---`

 | Section Metadata |                             |
 | ---------------- | --------------------------- |
 | Style            | [see style options below]   |
 | Divider          | [see divider options below] |

+`---`

 ## Style